Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: Spectral function and correlation self-energy ansatz in the AD and LS phases

 \subsection{Spectral function \texorpdfstring{$A_f(\omega)$}{Af}}

-Following \cref{sec:qp}, we first analyze the form of the physical $f$-electron operator $\td{f}^\dagger_{+\uparrow}$ when probed in the \textit{effective} (namely, SW-transformed) models at various energy scales.
+Following \cref{sec:qp}, we will first analyze the form of the ``quasiparticle operator'' $\td{f}$, which is the SW transformation of the physical $f$ electron operator, projected to the low-energy effective models.
 Then, we analytically calculate $A_f(\omega)$ for $\omega \ll \mcl{O}(J_{S,D})$ using bosonization, where the physics is governed by the fixed point Hamiltonian.
 By re-introducing a high-energy multiplet to the fixed-point Hamiltonian, we also demonstrate the formation of the pseudogap shoulders at $\omega \sim \mcl{O}(J_{S,D})$.
 Since the irrelevant terms dropped from the fixed point Hamiltonian are not negligible at this energy scale, this latter calculation only serves as a qualitative demonstration.

 The FL phase is not discussed here, and there will be a quasiparticle peak at zero energy.